ARoese/chatterbox-generation-server/README.md

 ## Other notes

-- This server is written specifically to serve my fork of [AbsolutePhoenix's DBVO pack builder](https://github.com/AbsolutePhoenix/DBVO_Pack_Builder) which uses it to generate dialogue. (link to that fork coming soon)
+- This server is written specifically to serve my fork of [AbsolutePhoenix's DBVO pack builder](https://github.com/AbsolutePhoenix/DBVO_Pack_Builder) which uses it to generate dialogue.
+You can download that from [here](https://github.com/ARoese/DBVO_Pack_Builder)